 Another UNESCO Heritage site, Hoi An is located centrally along the coast, an ancient town flowing with canals.

 A former port town, Hoi An bears the influence of the different countries that trade here.
 It features Japanese-covered bridges, Chinese temples, and French colonial buildings.

 As well, Hoi An is known for its fashion and clothing with an incredible array of styles custom fit for you.

 Have a drink on a rooftop patio as darkness sets in and the night comes alive with the lighting of thousands of traditional paper lanterns.
 Or drift down a stream and watch the sunset in Vietnam beautifully reflected on calm water.

 This coastal city is a visit not to be missed when you visit Vietnam, let alone missing the sunset view.
 Treat yourself to a drink in the evening right on the sandy beach of Nha Trang.
 A recommended place is The Sailing Club located on Tran Phu Street.

-Another city boasting the eclectic cultural influences owing to a history of trade, the former-Saigon is certainly the most active city in the country.
+Another city boasting eclectic cultural influences owing to a history of trade, the former Saigon is certainly the most active city in the country.

 You may think that the city full of tall buildings wouldn’t be an ideal place to watch the sunset in Vietnam, but make sure to hit the Thu Thiem Bridge just before dusk.
 Get lost in the lengthening shadows of the skyscrapers as the sun sets down behind them.
 Another great option is to get yourself on Level 50 of the Bitexco Financial Tower around 5 PM for a city sunset view.